Tū-pāhau: Campaign in Marokopa

 Tū-pāhau led a group down to Marokopa and established a fortress to the north of the Marokopa River, at Mangaroa, which he named Tū-pāhau after himself.
-Māui Pōmare says that he did this because he had heard that the area was rich in kahawai fish due to a sacred stone that his ancestors had left there, called Rangipaetaha.
-Pei Te Hurinui Jones says that Tū-pāhau did this because he had ancestral ties to the region through his maternal ancestor, Manu-Tongātea (son of Tongātea), and wanted to recapture it from two rangatira Rakapare and Tama-oho, who had taken the place from Tū-pāhau's maternal relatives, Ngāti Awa, and established two fortresses, one above the other, on a ridge inland from Marokopa, called Heipipi.
+Māui Pōmare says that he did this because he had heard that the area was rich in kahawai due to a sacred stone that his ancestors had left there, called Rangipaetaha.
+Pei Te Hurinui Jones says that Tū-pāhau did this because he had ancestral ties to the region through his maternal ancestor, Manu-Tongātea (son of Tongātea), and wanted to recapture it from two rangatira, Rakapare and Tama-oho, who had taken the place from Tū-pāhau's maternal relatives, Ngāti Awa, and established two fortresses, one above the other, on a ridge inland from Marokopa, called Heipipi.

-Tū-pāhau led his men to Te Aho-roa (located on the Marokopa River, upstream of Heipipi) and they built three waka ('canoes').
+Tū-pāhau led his men to Te Aho-roa (located on the Marokopa River, upstream of Heipipi) and they built three waka (canoes).
 Rakapare and Tama-oho had slung ropes across the river at Manga-kirikiri, Te One-poto, and Te Rore Ārai a Rakapare, to act as barriers preventing war-parties from paddling downstream.
 These ropes were hung slack under the water and the plan was for Rakapare and Tama-oho's men to pull them tight as the waka passed over, causing the waka to capsize.
-However, Tū-pāhau stationed men at the front of his waka with poles, to raise the ropes, so that they could pass underneath, and Tū-pāhau's fleet successfully passed through all the barriers and out to sea, where they went fishing for themselves near the rock Toka-māpuna, catching large hauls of kahawai, huhu-moea, tarakihi, tāmure ('snapper'), and mango (shark).
+However, Tū-pāhau stationed men at the front of his waka with poles, to raise the ropes, so that they could pass underneath, and Tū-pāhau's fleet successfully passed through all the barriers and out to sea, where they went fishing for themselves near the rock Toka-māpuna, catching large hauls of kahawai, huhu-moea, tarakihi, tāmure (snapper), and mango (shark).
 Then they brought the waka ashore at Tū-pāhau.